SirJonthe/MAGE2D/README.md

 ------------
 Copyright Jonathan Karlsson (SirJonthe@github) 2014

-* This library is free to use, share, and modify for anyone, as long as credit goes where credit is due.
+* This library is free to use, share, and modify for anyone and for any purpose as long as credit goes where credit is due.
 In short, have the decency to credit the original author (and subsequent authors in case of modification).
 * This code is provided "as-is", i.e. the author give no guarantees as to how well it will work, if at all, for whatever purpose.